On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Contiguous alternatives and adequacy for goodness-of-fit

-with $\Gamma_{_\theta} =\bigintss \frac{\mdotx}{\mthetax}{\frac{\mdotx}{\mthetax} }^{\sf T}\Lambda_\beta(dx)=\frac{1}{c}\langle \psitheta,\psitheta^{\sf T}\rangle$.
-The three examples below illustrate how statistically interesting alternatives defined by functions $h$ may differ from alternatives defined by functions $\widehat{h}$ and from the null hypothesis.
+with $\Gamma_{_\theta} =\bigintss \frac{\mdotx}{\mthetax}{\frac{\mdotx}{\mthetax} }^{\sf T}\Lambda_\beta(dx)=\frac{1}{c}\langle \psitheta,\psitheta^{\sf T}\rangle$.} The three examples below illustrate how statistically interesting alternatives defined by functions $h$ may differ from alternatives defined by functions $\widehat{h}$ and from the null hypothesis.

 \textbf{\emph{Example I}}.
-Let $\Lambda_\beta$ be the distribution of an exponential random variable with rate $\beta=1.5$ truncated over the range $\X=[0,1]$.
-The function
+Let $\Lambda_\beta$ be the distribution of an exponential random variable with rate $\beta=1.5$ truncated over the range $\X=[0,1]$. \sara{The alternative considered corresponds to the (truncated) gamma distribution with the same rate.
+Thus, the functional direction characterizing the alternative is the normalized score function for the shape parameter, i.e.,

-corresponds to the normalized score function for the shape parameter of a (truncated) gamma distribution with the same rate $\beta$.
-It describes the direction from which the latter approaches our exponential model, whereas $a=0.87$ and $b=1.21$ ensure that $h_1$ has a unit norm.
-Hence, $h_1$ satisfies the first condition in \eqref{eqn:orthogonal} -- that is, it affects the spatial spread of the data but has no impact on the expected sample size described by $c$.
+where $a=0.87$ and $b=1.21$ ensure that $h_1$ has a unit norm.
+The function $h_1$ satisfies the first condition in \eqref{eqn:orthogonal}; hence, the alternative affects the spread of the data but has no impact on the expected sample size described by $c$. }

-The left panel of Fig. \ref{fig1} shows the graphs of the models for the expected counts when $T=500$ and $c=5$.
+The left panel of Fig. \ref{fig1} shows the graphs of the models for the expected counts when $T=500$, $K=100$, and $c=5$.
 For this example, the alternative defined by $h_1$ (blue dashed line) and that given by $\widehat{h}_1$ (red chained line) are somewhat different from one another.
 In this case,

 where $\varphi(\beta)$ is a constant depending on $\beta$.
 Thus, the component of $h_1$ collinear with \eqref{eqn:linear_part} describes deviations within the family of exponential distributions; whereas, the component $\widehat{h}_1$, orthogonal to \eqref{eqn:linear_part}, involves a logarithmic term and describes what is truly of interest: deviations within the family of gamma distributions with shape parameter different from one.